Cryptocurrency

 • Then when the investment doubles again, pull 1/2 of those gains out.

 • Then you can sit back and enjoy the ride.
-(It really is a rollercoaster ride.
-There will be highs and lows, but it can be more enjoyable if you know you will not lose your initial investment.)
+(Investing in cryptocurrencies is a rollercoaster ride.
+There will be highs and lows, but ensuring you will not lose your initial investment can make the ride much more enjoyable.)

 • If the investment dips again and drops by 1/2, then you can double your position.
 (Only if you still believe in the fundamentals of the asset.)